 Stamping is an automated, high-speed process suitable for large production rates that make the initial high tooling costs tolerable.
 The sheet metal – typically in roll form – is pierced along both edges to create indexing holes that position the sheet during further processing.
 The location holes are used to advance the sheet metal strip through the stamping machine.
 Die-and-punch sets specific to the lead frame geometry are also required.

 The process is typically accomplished by a series of stamping operations that progressively approach the final lead frame geometry, the number of steps being entirely dependent on the complexity of the geometry of the lead frame.

 What is the right method for you?

-As just mentioned, the lead frame production volume is a key consideration in manufacturing process choice, with stamping in general terms being most economical for very high production volumes, and photo etching for low to medium scale production runs.
+Lead frame production volume is a key consideration in manufacturing process choice, with stamping in general terms being most economical for very high production volumes, and chemical etching for low to medium scale production runs.

 This is almost entirely a product of the respective tooling costs.

 The tooling for chemical etching is digital, so there is no need to start cutting expensive and difficult to adapt steel moulds.
 This means that large quantities of lead frames can be reproduced with absolutely zero tool wear, ensuring that the 1st and the 500,000th part are exactly the same.